A kitchen renovation is all it took for this home in Co Antrim to be given a new lease of life. That, and an insulation upgrade.

 Building work: replace and insulate floors, insulate walls, replace kitchen, knock down wall between kitchen and living room

 Insulation: Aerogel wall insulation 10mm to achieve a U-value of 0.8 W/sqmK

-“So we decided to keep our original windows and insulated the walls instead,” adds Malcom.
+“So we decided to keep our original windows and insulated the walls instead,” adds her husband Connor.
 “This helped us keep the costs down and made a huge difference to how comfortable the space now is.”
-Malcolm and Siobhan found their insulation supplier at Selfbuild Live – the solution consisted of aerogel instead of pumping beads into the cavity walls or insulating with mineral wool, PIR or PUR.
-“It’s so good it’s used in outer space,” says Malcolm.
+Connor and Grainne found their insulation supplier at Selfbuild Live – the solution consisted of aerogel instead of pumping beads into the cavity walls or insulating with mineral wool, PIR or PUR.
+“It’s so good it’s used in outer space,” says Connor.

 In a roll form it’s flexible, thin and able to go around corners to reduce cold spots or thermal bridges.
 It also comes in sheets of insulated plasterboard which makes installation easier on long stretches of wall.
 Applied on the inside walls, the couple also had to invest in redecorating and took the opportunity to put in new flooring too.
 Aerogel was used under the new floor without having to significantly alter the doors doors and it was also and it was also used on the ceiling without having to worry about losing much height.

 ‘We looked at magazines and attended expos such as Selfbuild Live.’

 Connor owns a specialist insulation installation company which carried out the upgrade.
 But at the core of the project was not an insulation upgrade.
 Instead what drove their decision to remodel was, as is often the case, changing needs.
 “With the family expanding we wanted a more inclusive living/dining/ kitchen area so the idea of knocking down the wall between the living room and the kitchen made the most sense,” continues Grainne.